googlegenomics/dataflow-java/README.rst

 dataflow-java
 =============

-**This project is confidential.
-Do not share with anyone not in the Dataflow TT program**

 Getting started
 ---------------

 * First, follow the Google Cloud Dataflow `getting started instructions
-  <https://cloud.google.com/dataflow/java-sdk/getting-started>`_ to set up your environment
+  <https://cloud.google.com/dataflow/getting-started>`_ to set up your environment
   for Dataflow.
 You will need your Project ID and Google Cloud Storage bucket in the following steps.

 * To use this code, build the client using `Apache Maven`_::